 The Fair Work Act 2009 (Cth) allows certain employees to cash out their annual leave.
 However, does it also allow you to cash out sick leave?
-In most situations, the answer will be no. The exception is where a registered agreement or award that allows for the cashing out of sick leave covers the employee, namely:
+In most situations, the answer will be no. The exception is where a registered agreement or award that allows for the cashing out of sick leave covers the employee, namely the:

 - Timber Award;

 - Black Coal Award; and

 We explore these awards in more detail below.

 Under the Timber Award, an employee may request to cash out sick leave instead of taking time off work.
 This right exists once they have accumulated more than 15 days’ worth of leave.

 If the request is approved, the employee may be paid up to: